-One of the conversations I have had recently around this topic was with a business executive friend of mine.
+One of the conversations I have had recently around this topic was with a business executive friend.
 He is presently working with a company that brought him in to overhaul and restructure the business.
-We discussed the purpose question and if and when to bring it up to the company’s founder and CEO.
-He has been running his business by the Friedman formula and is interested only in the bottom line, like so many traditional businesses.
-Obviously it isn’t working — otherwise, there would be no need for an overhaul.
+We discussed the purpose question and if and when to bring it up to its founder and CEO.
+Like so many traditional businesses, he has been running his business by the Friedman formula and is interested only in the bottom line.
+It isn’t working — otherwise, there would be no need for an overhaul.
 I felt that looking at the Higher Purpose of the business needs to be the first question explored.
-My friend claimed that the founder and CEO wasn’t ready for that exploration yet.
+My friend claimed that the founder and CEO weren’t ready for that exploration yet.
 That some other things needed to be done first.
 That set me thinking.

-Is an overhaul and restructuring going to be profitable as well as sustainable if the issue of the Higher Purpose of the company isn’t explored?
-A recent Gallup research is showing us that more and more employees are disengaged and disillusioned in their jobs.
-Only 26-30% of the North American workforce is engaged and a dismal 6-12% is Southern Asia.
+Is an overhaul and restructuring going to be profitable and sustainable if the issue of the Higher Purpose of the company isn’t explored?
+A recent Gallup research shows us that more and more employees are disengaged and disillusioned in their jobs.
+Only 26-30% of the North American workforce is engaged and a dismal 6-12% in Southern Asia.
 Loyalty for one company is in the past now.

 The search for fulfilling jobs

 Employees are looking for more fulfilling jobs now, not only for the paycheck and some perks.
 This is especially true for the Millennials.
-They are looking for jobs in which their gifts and talents are being recognized and utilized, as well as in which they are given opportunities to add to those skills.
+They are looking for jobs in which their gifts and talents are being recognized and utilized and in which they are given opportunities to add to those skills.
 Jobs that offer them a learning environment, not only for professional skills but also for self-development.

 A higher purpose

-Why is this important for leaders (like my friend’s CEO, above) when looking to restructure their businesses?
-Because to attract and to retain the best, most skillful, creative, and innovative talent, they need to provide a clear Higher Purpose.
+Why is this important for leaders (like my friend’s CEO above) when restructuring their businesses?
+Because to attract and retain the best, most skilful, creative, and innovative talent, they need to provide a clear Higher Purpose.
 A purpose that everyone in the organization can claim as their collective vision of success.
-Not a vision that is placed on a plaque on the office wall with good intentions and then simply forgotten.
-A vision that is integrated into every fiber and action of the organization.
-It is the vision, the proverbial North Star, which is lived by everyone.
+Not a vision was placed on a plaque on the office wall with good intentions and then forgotten.
+A vision that is integrated into every fibre and action of the organization.
+It is the vision, the proverbial North Star, which everyone lives.
 A vision that guides the company toward manifesting its Higher Purpose.

 When did you last review and renew your Higher Purpose, personally and professionally?
-Is there time for an overhaul of your business model of yourself and that of your business?
-I promise you, it is a worthy exploration.
+Is there time for an overhaul of your business model yourself and that of your business?
+I promise you; it is a worthy exploration.
 There isn’t time not to!